franciscovfonseca/Securing-SOC-Environment/README.md

 <br>

-Again as an example: for **IR-6(2)** as defined by NIST ➜ there could be some improvements made in our Environment.
+Again as an example: for **IR-6(2)** as defined by NIST ➜ there could be some improvements made in our Environment:

 <br>